microsoftgraph/group-membership-management/Service/GroupMembershipManagement/Hosts/WebApi/Documentation/WebApiSetup.md

     - Users with this role can **update** general settings from the Admin Center page.

 - Reset Administrator
-    - Users with this role can **reset, stop** GMM from the Admin Operations page.
+    - Users with this role can **reset, stop** GMM from the Admin Center page.

 ## Add a role to a group